FUN LEARNING GAMES

 When the parent calls out the sound both try to snap the letter before the other does

 Only when both sounds are known is a 3rd sound introduced.

-Attach a story that describes a letter: I draw attention to the specific shape of each of two letters 'm' and 'd.' e.g. I explain 'm' is for mum.
+I usually draw attention to the specific shape of each of two letters 'm' and 'd.' e.g. I explain 'm' is for mum.

 The 'm' is at the start of my name; m for mum looks like two bumpy mountains.
 And the stick is because mum took a stick with her when she came from the mountains.